-- 7 The role of the IRP will be to: - Hear and resolve claims that ICANN through its Board of Directors or staff has acted (or has failed to act) in violation of its Articles of Incorporation or Bylaws (including any violation of the Bylaws resulting from action taken in response to advice/input from any AC or SO). - In line with CWG-Stewardship requirements, such claims relating to actions or inactions of Post Transition IANA (PTI) for issues related to the naming function. - Reconcile conflicting decisions of process-specific "expert panels."
-Hear and resolve claims that expert panel decisions are inconsistent with Icann's Bylaws - Hear and resolve claims that ICANN has not met the requirements of the Documentary Information Disclosure Policy.
+- 7 The role of the IRP will be to: - Hear and resolve claims that CANN through its Board of Directors or staff has acted (or has failed to act) in violation of its Articles of Incorporation or Bylaws (including any violation of the Bylaws resulting from action taken in response to advice/input from any AC or SO). - In line with CWG-Stewardship requirements, hear and resolve such claims relating ← to actions or inactions of Post Transition IANA (PTI) for issues related to the naming function.
+This will be accomplished either through a specific IRP scoping definition or by including a Bylaws provision that obligates ICANN to ensure PTI compliance with requirements. - Hear and resolve claims that expert panel decisions are inconsistent with Icann's BylawsHear and resolve claims involving rights of the Sole Designator under the Articles or Bylaws (subject to voting thresholds). - Hear and resolve claims that ICANN has not met the requirements of the Documentary Information Disclosure Policy, subject to and internal DIDP escalation process to be developed in WS2.